ymolists/website/gitpod/docs/self-hosted/latest/getting-started.md

 $ kubectl kots install gitpod
 ```

-You will be asked for the namespace you want to install Gitpod as well as a password for the admin console.
+You will be asked for the namespace you want to install Gitpod to as well as a password for the admin console.
 After some time, you will see the following output:

 ```
   • Press Ctrl+C to exit